Tundra Swan

 3-5 eggs

 Tundra swans are monogamous, staying with the same mate over their lifetime.
 They choose mates of similar age and size, and so the largest and oldest pairs are generally more dominant.
-To help in establishing dominance, males fight in order to protect their mates.
-Mating pairs breed every year, in late May until late June, both parents helping in raising their young.
-They build nests of vegetation, often sedges, moss and grasses, placing the material on dry elevated ground.
+To help in establishing dominance, males fight to protect their mates.
+Mating pairs breed every year, from late May until late June, with both parents helping in raising their young.
+They build nests of vegetation, often sedges, moss, and grasses, placing the material on dry elevated ground.
 Females lay 3-5 yellowish to white eggs and incubation lasts for 31-32 days.
-The cygnets are cared for by both male and female and remain in the nest for three days.
+The cygnets are cared for by both parents and remain in the nest for three days.
 The young fledge around 60-75 days after they hatch.
 Until about the age of 2, the cygnets follow their mother closely.
 Sometimes siblings will rejoin their family, either with a mate or without one.
 Tundra swans can reproduce at 3 years old, but may not begin mating until the age of 4 or 5.

 Population